ESGP 2024-2025 Graduate Handbook

 Schedule and Notification

-The candidacy examination may be taken or begun at any time thought appropriate by the student’s candidacy examination committee but must be completed at least one semester before a student can defend and graduate.
+The candidacy examination may be taken or begun at any time thought appropriate by the student’s candidacy examination committee (once course requirements are met) but must be completed at least one semester before a student can defend and graduate.
 The student must be in good standing in the Graduate School.
 Students who plan to take the candidacy examination during the summer term are responsible for making certain that committee members are on duty in the summer.

 The oral portion of the candidacy examination is held after completion of the written portion and must be completed within one month of the written portion.
 To schedule the oral exam, the student must submit an Application for Candidacy on Gradforms and have this approved by their program and advisor at least two weeks before the oral’s proposed date.
+Please complete a course checklist to Kelly Malone when you submit the application.
+This checklist will be used by ESGP to approve the application.
 The oral examination must take place during announced university business hours, Monday through Friday and must be on the Ohio State University campus.

 Written Portion